 Archeologists discover ancient gymnasium near Egypt's Cairo

-Egypt's antiquities ministry says archaeologists have discovered remnants of an ancient gymnasium.
-It dates back about 2,300 years.
-That makes it from the Hellenistic period.
+Egypt's antiquities ministry says archaeologists have discovered remnants of an ancient gymnasium dating back about 2,300 years, from the Hellenistic period.

-The discovery was made by a German-Egyptian mission at the site of Watfa.
-That is in Fayoum province.
-It is about 50 miles southwest of the capital.
-The capital is Cairo.
+The discovery was made by a German-Egyptian mission at the site of Watfa in Fayoum province, about 80 kilometers, or 50 miles, southwest of the capital, Cairo.

-Watfa is the site of the ancient village of Philoteris.
-It was founded by King Ptolemy II in the 3rd century BC.
+Watfa is the site of the ancient village of Philoteris, founded by King Ptolemy II in the 3rd century BC.

-Ayman Ashmawi of the ministry says the gymnasium consists of a large meeting hall.
-It was once adorned with statues.
-It had a dining hall and a courtyard.
-It also had a racetrack that was nearly 200 meters long.
+Ayman Ashmawi of the ministry says the gymnasium consists of a large meeting hall, once adorned with statues, a dining hall, a courtyard and a nearly 200-meter-long racetrack.

-Cornelia Roemer is the head of the mission.
-She says the discovery clearly shows the impact of Greek life in Egypt/ This is not only in Alexandria, but also in the countryside.
+Cornelia Roemer, head of the mission, says the discovery clearly shows the impact of Greek life in Egypt, not only in Alexandria, but also in the countryside.

 CRITICAL THINKING QUESTION